haiaty/neverstoplearning-php/Learn/Language/anonymous-functions-closures.md

  It is possible to use these functions func_num_args(), func_get_arg(), and func_get_args() from within a closure.

  You cannot access an array element inside the use() statement because it will give you an error  ([Example](#example-18)).

+Anonymous functions can return references just like named functions can.
+Simply use the & the same way you would for a named function. right after the `function` keyword (and right before the nonexistent name) ([Example](#example-19)).

 ---